nosqlbench/nosqlbench-docs/site/content/docs/bindings/funcref_conversion.md

 ## ToCqlDurationNanos

-Convert the input value into a {@link com.datastax.driver.core.Duration} by reading the input as total nanoseconds, assuming 30-month days.
+Convert the input value into a {@link CqlDuration} by reading the input as total nanoseconds, assuming 30-month days.

-- long -> ToCqlDurationNanos() -> com.datastax.driver.core.Duration
+- long -> ToCqlDurationNanos() -> com.datastax.oss.driver.api.core.data.CqlDuration

 ## ToDouble